 Calatheas are some of the most beautiful houseplants you can place in your home.
-With their dramatic patterns, colorful leaves, and unique movement of the leaves, they infuse any area with a touch of tropical beauty.
-It does take the proper harmony of care, though, particularly regarding sunlight.
+With their dramatic patterns, vivid colors, and graceful leaf movement, they add a touch of tropical beauty to every space.
+However, they do require a bit more care due to their sensitive nature.
 Too much sunlight can scorch their fragile leaves, but too little will cause them to fade out their beautiful patterns.

 This manual will explain the best lighting conditions for Calatheas, typical light-related issues, and practical tips on how to keep your plant happy.

-Calatheas belong to the family Marantaceae, commonly popularly known as prayer plants because as evening descends, their leaves fold upwards, giving the impression of hands carrying out a prayer.
-Calatheas originated from Central and South American humid forests' lower canopies.
-Their natural growth environment reflects an impact on their light requirements since these will do very well in filtered light as opposed to direct sunlight.
-Calatheas are our favorite patterned plants.
+Calatheas belong to the family Marantaceae, commonly known as "prayer plants" because as the evening descends, their leaves fold upwards, giving the impression of hands carrying out a prayer.
+Calatheas originated from Central and South American humid forests' shady floors.
+Their natural growth environment reflects filtered, dappled light as opposed to direct sunlight.

 Some of the most common types are:

-• Calathea Rattlesnake ( Calathea lancifolia): A long, curly leaf plant with dark green stripes above and purplish in color.
+• Calathea Rattlesnake: A long, curly leaf with dark green stripes above and purplish color inside the leaves.

-• Calathea Orbifolia (Calathea orbifolia): Well known for its big round-shaped leaves that have a soft silver-green marking.
+• Calathea Orbifolia: Large round-shaped leaves with a soft silver-green marking.

 How Much Light Does a Calathea Need?